makanyane/IWTE/documentation/M2_Settlement_Modding.md

 ## Which .world is loaded?

+.world files are used for:
+* settlements
+* techtrees inside settlements
+* bridges
+* ambient objects

 The .world chosen is determined by the CONTENTS of .worldpkgdesc files.
 More information about .worldpkgdesc files is provided on [TWC Wiki](https://wiki.twcenter.net/index.php?title=.worldpkgdesc_-_M2TW).
 See [M2_worldpkgdesc.md](M2_worldpkgdesc.md) for how to edit them with IWTE.

 The important bits: